FEDERAL PRISON NEWS YOU CAN USE – WEEKLY

 a

-- The PEN could help the 8,000 veterans in federal custody for non-violent drug-related offenses, many of whom are elderly or struggling with mental health and substance abuse issues, and are not receiving adequate medical care.
+The PEN could also help some of the 8,000 veterans in federal custody for non-violent drug-related offenses, many of whom are elderly or struggling with mental health and substance abuse issues, and are not receiving adequate medical care.

 Lawful Permanent Residents